November 18, 2025

 Also Check | CAT Exam Analysis Section Wise

 Well, such candidates can apply for CAT and subsequently for admission to IIMs.
-However, their admission will be provisional, contingent upon submitting a certificate from their institution's Principal/Registrar/Head of the Department.
+However, their admission will be provisional, contingent on the submission of a certificate from their institution's Principal/Registrar/Head of Department.

-This certificate must state that the candidate has completed all the bachelor's degree requirements by the date stipulated by the respective IIM.
+This certificate must state that the candidate has completed all the requirements for the bachelor's degree by the date stipulated by the respective IIM.

-Here are the requirements of a certificate from institution:
+Here are the requirements of a certificate from an institution:

 Here are the precautions that the applicant should consider:

-Here's a breakdown of pointers regarding CAT exam eligibility for candidates with backlogs:
+Here's a breakdown of pointers regarding CAT age limit for candidates with backlogs:

 Can students with arrears/backlogs apply?